-Mugambi Jouet’s upcoming book on American exceptionalism (University of California Press, 2017) provides an original outlook on what separates America from other countries.
+Mugambi Jouet’s upcoming book on American exceptionalism (University of California Press, 2017), now on Amazon, provides an original outlook on what separates America from other countries.
 A frequent media commentator, he teaches at Stanford University and recently started tweeting.

 Comparing the reactions to 9/11 in America with the Parisian terrorist attacks on Charlie Hebdo and French Jews